 You’ve found your dream home—this is great news!
 Once you have everything lined up for your new house, it’s time to start thinking about getting insurance policies to protect your investment (and everything in it).

 It’s just like driving a car—you’re required to have insurance to protect you and your family while you’re on the road.
 Insurance for your home does the same thing but protects your house and belongings in the event of an incident, whether that’s a leak in the bathroom or a natural disaster.

-Homeowner's insurance: This is usually a combination of hazard insurance with liability insurance.
+- Homeowner's insurance: This is usually a combination of hazard insurance with liability insurance.
 Homeowner’s insurance usually protects other structural coverage (like a fence or shed), and personal property coverage (furniture, TVs, or clothing).
-This usually can help pay for financial losses that have nothing to do with the actual house.
-Typical policies don’t cover expensive jewelry, firearms, or artwork.
+This typically can help pay for financial losses that have nothing to do with the actual house.
+Standard policies don’t cover expensive jewelry, firearms, or artwork.
 You’ll need to get additional policies to cover those specialty items.